 The District participates in federally funded Pell Grants, FSEOG Grants, Academic Competitiveness Grant, Federal Work-Study, and Federal Family Education Loan programs, as well as other programs funded by the Federal government.
 Financial aid to students is either reported as operating expenses or scholarship allowances, which reduce revenues.
 The amount reported as operating expense represents the portion of aid that was provided to the student in the form of cash.
 These programs are audited in accordance with the Single Audit Act Amendments of 1996, and the U.S. Office of Management and Budget's revised Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, and the related Compliance Supplement.
-During the years ended June 30, 2011 and 2010, the District distributed \$2,172,521 and \$2,148,003, respectively, in direct lending through the U.S. Department of Education.
-For June 30, 2011, these amounts have been included as revenues or expenses within the accompanying financial statements as the amounts were passed directly to qualifying students.
-The amounts are also included on the Schedule of Expenditures of Federal Awards.
+During the years ended June 30, 2012 and 2011, the District distributed \$1,669,821 and \$2,172,521, respectively, in direct lending through the U.S. Department of Education.